 A coach-style sconce can find a happy home in a range of settings.
-The burnished-metal look and handsome shape are compatible with such a formal architecture as Federal and such a whimsical style as cottage.
+The burnished-metal look and handsome shape are compatible with formal architecture such as Federal and whimsical style such as cottage.

 Generally, house numbers should be 4 to 6 inches tall for high visibility.
 Mount them where they can be spotted easily, such as on the front door, near the mailbox, or above the entry.

 Tip: Avoid numerals that might rust or be difficult to clean.
 House numbers should be no-maintenance items.